Battle of Vyšehrad: Battle of Vyšehrad

 1 November saw the capitulation of soldiers from Vyšehrad. Žižka's forces captured Zlaté Korouny and Prachatice.
 December 1420 saw the death of Nicholas from Husí.

 Aftermath

 In January 1421, Taborite forces, under command of Jan Žižka and Chval from Machovice, captured the town of Stříbro and cloister in Krakikov.
 The commandant of Stříbro Castle, Bohuslav of Švamberk, surrendered; his soldiers were free to go.
 Because Sigismund didn't send a ransom for him, Bohuslav decided to join the Hussites.
 Eventually the Taborites chose him as their hetman.

-In February, Emperor Sigismund withdrew to Moravia and then to Hungary.
+In February, King Sigismund withdrew to Moravia and then to Hungary.
 June 1421 saw the capitulation of the soldiers in Hradčany.